Zuzanna-Trafas/segmentation-for-cataract-surgery/README.md

-# segmentation-for-cataract-surgery
+# Panoptic segmentation for Catarct surgery
-Panoptic segmentation for cataract surgery as part of Computational Surgineering at TUM.
+Project as part of Computational Surgineering at TUM.